mikependon/RepoDB.NET/pages/classes/querymultipleextractor.md

 ---

 This class is a result object of the [ExecuteQueryMultiple](/operation/executequerymultiple) operation.
-It offers you a much more controllability on how to extract the results from the `DbDataReader`.
+It offers you a much more controllability on how to extract the results from the [DbDataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=net-6.0).

-Internally, it is abstracting the instance of `DbDataReader`, `IDbConnection` and `IDbTransaction` (if present).
+Internally, it is abstracting the instance of [DbDataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=net-6.0), [IDbConnection](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=net-7.0) and `IDbTransaction` (if present).

-It is also managing how the pointer of the `DbDataReader` object when you (as the developer) is calling its method.
+It is also managing how the pointer of the [DbDataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=net-6.0) object when you (as the developer) is calling its method.
 Underneath to this, it calls the `DbDataReader.NextResult()` method.

 ## Methods